-Continuing to use a drug despite having persistent problems with other important people
+- Continuing to use despite having persistent problems with important people in your lives

-Continuing to use a drug despite knowing that it may create or complicate other physical or psychological problems
+- Continuing to use despite knowing that it may create or complicate other physical or psychological problems

 While it’s true that dependency and addiction often go hand-in-hand, proper assessment and diagnostic impressions are crucial to determine the severity of one’s condition.
 CAT uses a multi-disciplinary team to assess and create an individualized treatment plan.

 - Substance Abuse & Mental Health Services Administration (SAMHSA)